-&lt;sup>36A procedural restriction was included in the Rhode Island constitution of 1842, but it simply required the consent of the people before the state could borrow more than \$50,000.
+^{36.} A procedural restriction was included in the Rhode Island constitution of 1842, but it simply required the consent of the people before the state could borrow more than \$50,000.
 Its essence, but not its details, are the same as in New Jersey.
-All references to constitutions in the paper are to Thorpe, Federal and State Constitutions, as corrected by Wallis, State Constitution Project.
+All references to constitutions in the paper are to Thorpe, Federal and State Constitutions, as corrected by John Joseph Wallis in the NBER/University of Maryland State Constitution Project (see www.stateconstitutions .umd.edu).

-The New Jersey restrictions were repeated, with alterations, in other states.
-New Jersey limited "casual" debt to \$100,000.
-Issue of more debt than that required legislation that specified the purpose of the debt, and the "ways and means," i.e. the tax revenues, to service the debt within thirty five years (such legislation was "irrepealable").
+required legislation that specified the purpose of the debt, and the "ways and means," that is, the tax revenues, to service the debt within thirty-five years (such legislation was "irrepealable").
 The legislation authorizing the debt issue could not take effect until it was approved by a majority of the voters in a general election.
 The key element in the procedural restrictions was the requirement that the "ways and means" shall be provided.
 Legislation authorizing the bond issue had to include new taxes sufficient to service the debt, and the new taxes had to be approved by the voters.
-In New York and Iowa, "ways and means" was replaced with "direct annual tax," i.e. a property tax.
-In most states the property tax would be the tax used to provide revenues.
+In New York and Iowa, "ways and means" was replaced with "direct annual tax," that is, a property tax.
+In most states, the property tax would be the tax used to provide revenues.

-Table 6 gives the year when states adopted procedural debt restrictions of some type.
-By 1900 only Delaware, Vermont, Connecticut, New Hampshire, Massachusetts, Rhode Island, and Arkansas did not have debt restrictions.
+Table 6.6 gives the year when states adopted procedural debt restrictions of some type.
+By 1900, only Delaware, Vermont, Connecticut, New Hampshire, Massachusetts, Rhode Island, and Arkansas did not have debt restrictions.
 New England states were, again, different in this regard.
-Of the twelve states that revised their constitutions between 1840 and 1851, every state but
+Of the twelve states that revised their constitutions between 1840 and 1851, every state but Virginia adopted procedural restrictions on debt issue.38